jparise/vesta/README.md

 superseded by the other APIs listed above.
 In particular, Vestaboard encourages users of the Platform API to switch to the [Subscription API](#subscription-api), which offers nearly identical functionality.

-### Messages

-Messages can be posted as either text strings or two-dimensional arrays of character codes representing the exact positions of characters on the board.

-If text is specified, the lines will be centered horizontally and vertically.
-Character codes will be inferred for alphanumeric and punctuation characters, or they can be explicitly specified using curly braces containing the character code (such as `{5}` or `{65}`).

 ### Character Encoding